 About Snowy 2.0

-The first power generated from Snowy 2.0 is expected in 2024 and its operating life will be consistent with the Scheme’s existing assets, which continue to be robust and reliable 70 years after construction.
+The first power generated from Snowy 2.0 is expected in late 2024 and its operating life will be consistent with the Scheme’s existing assets, which continue to be robust and reliable 70 years after construction.